Sorry, you need to enable JavaScript to visit this website.

 The Ministerial Order on Business Academies and University Colleges (Bekendtgørelse om erhvervsakademiuddannelser og professionsuddannelser, BEK nr 2672 af 28/12/2021)

-The traineeship is regulated in the curriculum and the traineeship contracts.
+The traineeship is regulated by the curriculum and the traineeship contracts.

 According to the act:

-• The education institution must ensure a link between the school-based education and the practical learning during the traineeship.
+• The education institution must ensure a link between school-based education and practical learning during the traineeship.

 • The traineeship must contribute to the overall learning objectives of the education programme.